Design your sustainable backyard oasis!

-Since we started this program in 2015, we have completed Hydrate Series workshops in Mesa, Tempe, Phoenix, and Glendale.
-We will be expanding to Scottsdale and other cities in 2018 - stay tuned!
+Since we started our Hydrate program in 2015, we have hosted free water harvesting classes in Mesa, Tempe, Phoenix, and Glendale.
+We will continue to bring this educational series to other communities around the Valley - stay tuned!

 Please contact Ryan Mores with any questions, or if your business would like to sponsor these events.